 Getting to the east coast of Sri Lanka isn’t easy but that’s why you will get empty beaches, friendly locals and cheaper hotel prices.

 - The easiest way (but the most expensive) to do the itinerary above is to fly to Trincomalee from Colombo and slowly work your way down the coast.
 You then can either fly back from Trincomalee or fly from Batticaloa.
 Cinnamon Air is your best bet to do this.

 - Take the train.
 This is the most fun way to reach the east coast but it does take time.
 There are trains running from Colombo to Trincomalee and Batticaloa daily.
 It departs Colombo Fort at 06:05 and arrives in Trincomalee at 13:40 and Batticaloa at 14:45.
 Check seat61 for up to date details.

 - Hire a driver.
 This is a popular way of seeing Sri Lanka as it is a lot quicker seeing the country by car than it is bus or train.
-The average daily price to hire a driver and car is around £40-£60.
+Check the latest prices and book a driver here.